RAHULREDDYYSR/Agentic-Profile-Extraction-Pipeline/README.md

-#  AI-Powered Resume Parser with LangGraph & Groq
+# Agentic Profile Extraction Pipeline

-This AI tool is a powerful, self-contained web application built with Streamlit that leverages the speed of Groq and the robustness of LangGraph to parse resumes, extract structured information, and store it in a database.
-The application provides a clean, interactive UI for uploading documents, searching for profiles, and viewing all entries.
+An advanced, self-contained web application that uses an agentic workflow to intelligently parse resumes and academic profiles.
+Built with a modern tech stack including LangGraph, Groq, and Streamlit, this tool extracts deep, structured information—including embedded hyperlinks—and stores it in a PostgreSQL database.

 ---